• Skip to primary navigation

 Because they're versatile, these toasts can also be served as a simple starter, allowing 4 per person with a side salad.

-Alternatively they're perfect as part of a bigger finger food table for any party or large family gathering.
+Alternatively they're perfect as part of a bigger food table for any party or large family gathering.
+If you would like to serve alongside dips try this Hot Feta Dip or my Easy Ranch Cottage Cheese Dip.

 A great prep ahead canape, you can make the toasts and roast the tomatoes up to two days ahead but don’t make them up until an hour before you intend to eat them or they can go soggy!